AyakoNaganeyama/kimono-ecommerce-newzealand/README.md

 # Kimono e-commerce website

-##  The original repository was recreated due to sensitive information in the commit history
+##  This is the new repository for Kimono New Zealand.
+The original repository was recreated due to sensitive information in the commit history.
+If necessary, I can provide specific details upon request.

 ## About